-The minimum requirement of 5 (i)GCSEs at grade 6 (b) or above.
+The minimum requirement of (i)GCSEs at grade 6 (b) or above.
+3 grade 7's in chosen subjects.

 Individual subject requirements as per the course choice information.

 Completion of a CAT4 assessment with A-Level predicted grades taken into account.